3553x/CTF17-18/README.md

 # CTF17-18
 ## CSSOC CTF from the 27th of April 2018

-Some challenges were tested with scripts
+Some challenge directories contain scripts which can be used to solve the respective challenges (solve.py, solve.sh etc).

 ### Web